ietf-wg-cellar/ebml-specification/specification.markdown

 If the path contains an EBMLPathAtomRecursive part, the EBML Element can occur within itself recursively (see the [recursive attribute](#recursive)).

-As an example, a 'path' of "1*(\Segment\Info)" means the element Info is found inside the Segment elements at least once and with no maximum iteration.
+As an example, a `path` of "1*(\Segment\Info)" means the element Info is found inside the Segment elements at least once and with no maximum iteration.
 An element SeekHead with path `0*2(\Segment\SeekHead)` may not be found at all in its Segment parent, once or twice but no more than that.

 #### id